charliemeyer2000/second-year/personal-finance/notes/readings.md

 **Credit Insurance** ensures the repayment of your loan in the event of death, disability, or loss on property.
 Can include credit life, credit accident/health, and credit property.

-The Credit CARD AAct -
+The Credit CARD Act -
 * Limits card issuers' ability to raise APR on transferred balances
 * Restricts card iussuers from applying new (higher) interest rates on existing card balances
 * Requires companies to inform customers of rate increaes or other significant charges at least 45 days in advance